 These statistics covers the population's migration pattern internally in Denmark.
 These statistics contain yearly estimates of the number of relocations between and within the country's municipalities and regions, by date and month of migration.
-Internal migrations also contains information on the gender and age of the persons moving and the migration pattern for young people under 30, and how many move away from home.
+Internal migrations also contains information on the gender and age of the persons moving.